Industrial Ergonomics for Material Handling ApplicationsPrint

+Begin developing a list of ergonomic opportunities to better distribute helpful resources throughout the company.
 Determine what tasks and departments take precedence over others by using the “ICE” (Impact, Cost and Effort) prioritization tool.
 Measuring impact is as easy as considering the injury cost savings and enhanced productivity in a specific job.
 Employers must study the costs of the equipment and tools that they’re purchasing, to determine if the price can be justified as an investment later down the line.

 Effort can be determined by how much time and how easy/difficult an investment might be.
 Employers must consider the ROI.
 By comparing all of these components together, and by order of process and elimination, your organization can make the best decision for them.